2010 Emory Healthcare 500

-The 2010 Emory Healthcare 500 was a NASCAR Sprint Cup Series stock car race that was held on September 5, 2010, at Atlanta Motor Speedway in Hampton, Georgia.
+The 2010 Emory Healthcare 500 was a NASCAR Sprint Cup Series race that was held on September 5, 2010, at Atlanta Motor Speedway in Hampton, Georgia.
 Contested over 325 laps, it was the twenty-fifth race of the 2010 Sprint Cup Series season.
-The race was won by Tony Stewart, for the Stewart Haas Racing team.
+The race was won by Tony Stewart, for the Stewart–Haas Racing team.
 Carl Edwards finished second, and Jimmie Johnson, who started seventh, clinched third.

 Pole position driver Denny Hamlin maintained his lead on the first lap to begin the race, as Ryan Newman, who started in the second position remained behind him.
 Afterward, Newman became the leader.
 On lap 128, Hamlin had an engine failure, finishing forty-third.
 Later in the race, Tony Stewart led a race-high of seventy-five laps.
 Stewart retained the first position on a final restart to clinch his third win at Atlanta Motor Speedway.

 The race logo for the 2010 Emory Healthcare 500.

 There were eight cautions and twenty-seven lead changes among nine different drivers throughout the course of the race.
 It was Tony Stewart's first win of the season and the thirty-eighth of his career.
 The result moved him up two spots to fourth in the Drivers' Championship, 283 points behind of leader Kevin Harvick and fourteen ahead of Carl Edwards.
 Chevrolet maintained its lead in the Manufacturers' Championship, thirty-two ahead of Toyota and sixty-six ahead of Ford, with eleven races remaining in the season.
 A total of 93,200 people attended the race, while 5.516 million watched it on television.

 Report

 Background

 Atlanta Motor Speedway, the race track where the race was held.

-Atlanta Motor Speedway is one of ten intermediate tracks to hold NASCAR races; the others are Charlotte Motor Speedway, Chicagoland Speedway, Darlington Raceway, Homestead Miami Speedway, Kansas Speedway, Kentucky Speedway, Las Vegas Motor Speedway, New Hampshire Motor Speedway, and Texas Motor Speedway.
+Atlanta Motor Speedway is one of ten intermediate tracks to hold NASCAR races.
 The standard track at Atlanta Motor Speedway is a four-turn quad-oval track that is 1.54 mi long.
 The track's turns are banked at twenty-four degrees, while the front stretch, the location of the finish line, and the back stretch are banked at five.

 Before the race, Kevin Harvick led the Drivers' Championship with 3,521 points, and Jeff Gordon stood in second with 3,242 points.
 Kyle Busch was third in the Drivers' Championship with 3,170 points, Carl Edwards was fourth with 3,113 points, and Denny Hamlin was in fifth with 3,108 points.
 In the Manufacturers' Championship, Chevrolet was leading with 173 points, twenty-seven points ahead of their rival Toyota.
 Ford, with 110 points, was eleven points ahead of Dodge in the battle for third.
 Kasey Kahne was the race's defending champion.